rhoskal/nova-nix/CONTRIBUTING.md

 ### Making pull requests

 I really appreciate pull requests, especially since it's a lot of work to maintain an editor plugin.
-You can ping me on the Elm slack channel or start a GitHub issue to discuss contributions.
+You can start a GitHub issue to discuss contributions.